Ordinary Thoughts, Essays and Short Stories

 So, I’m putting a stop to it.
 The worry, I mean.
 I still believe it’s important to be productive, and I’ll still do the things that must be done.
 But I’ll also do the things I want to do regardless of how it might look to someone else.
 Besides, it’s pretty much been established that the “someone else” I worry about probably doesn’t even exist.

 On my productive days, I’ll continue to bask in the feeling of accomplishment after taking care of the essential To-Do’s.
 And I’ll keep in mind that productivity isn’t limited to the things that must be done.
 It includes things I want to do…like tending to my Bucket List, such as it is.
 When I was dreaming of retirement, I placed only two things in that bucket, and those were to finish and publish the books I first drafted many years ago.
-One is almost to the finish line and, while the process hasn’t been what I expected, the result will be the same.
+One is almost to the finish line, and while the process hasn’t been what I expected, the result will be the same.
 It soon will be out there in the world for all to see – good, bad, or ugly.
 The second book is in the editing stage.
 A stage, I might add, that is absolutely no fun and seems to take for-bloody-ever.
 Still, it’s part of the process and definitely falls into the category of productivity.

 On my not-so-productive days – which I’ve decided to affectionately rename “Sloth Days” – I’ll unapologetically enjoy soaking up the decadence of having nothing in particular that must be done.
 I’ll stop worrying about whether or not I’m being productive.
 And I’ll shovel the should off my path and be grateful for the opportunity to simply be.